Jeff Gabrielson

-Jeffrey Louis Gabrielson (born August 11, 1958) is an American former gridiron football linebacker who played five seasons professionally.
+Jeffrey Louis Gabrielson (born August 11, 1958) is an American former football linebacker who played five seasons professionally.
 After playing college football at Ripon College, he was a member of the Montreal Alouettes (1981), Ottawa Rough Riders (1982) and Toronto Argonauts (1982) of the Canadian Football League (CFL), then playing for the Philadelphia Stars (1983–1984), Chicago Blitz (1984) and Orlando Renegades of the United States Football League (USFL).